-Hikers will enjoy the Dillon Pinnacles Trail for views of spires formed by erosional forces working volcanic debris.
+Hikers may enjoy the Dillon Pinnacles Trail for views of spires formed by erosional forces working volcanic debris.
 The trail is a lollipop of about 4 miles.

 Anglers can enjoy fishing for brown, rainbow, and Mackinaw trout and Kokanee salmon.
 The population of Kokanee salmon is denser at Blue Mesa Reservoir than anywhere else in the country.